RunestoneInteractive/pythonds/_sources/Graphs/VocabularyandDefinitions.rst

     before others.

 Weight
-    Edges may be weighted to show that there is a cost to go from one vertex to another.
-For example in a graph of roads that connect one city to another, the weight on the edge might represent the distance between the two cities.
+    Edges may be **weighted** to show that there is a cost to go from one vertex to another, which we call **edge cost**.
+    For example, in a graph of roads that connect one city to another, the weight on the edge might represent the distance between the two cities.

-With those definitions in hand we can formally define a graph.
+With those definitions in hand, we can formally define a graph.
 A graph can be represented by :math:`G` where :math:`G =(V,E)`.
 For the graph :math:`G`, :math:`V` is a set of vertices and :math:`E` is a set of edges.
 Each edge is a tuple :math:`(v, w)` where